 Methadone has been used since the 1960s to help control addiction to opioids.
-It mainly helps manage treatment for those who are addicted to heroin.
+It mainly helps manage treatment for heroin and opioid addicted individuals.

 While methadone remains controversial, the methadone success rate is actually fairly high.
 However, due to myths and rumors surrounding the medication, many people have failed to get the help they need.